EvercityEcosystem/evercity-accounts/README.md

 # 1. Evercity Accounts Pallet

 This repositary contains source code of blockchain node, which is a main part of Evercity's Accounts.
+The pallet has a purely technical purpose and is used for interaction with other pallets.

 # 2. Evercity carbon credits project main entities